tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 }
 ```

-> **Open question:** For the initial implementation, the server will not cache
+> **Discussion point:** The initial implementation will not cache filter
-> filter queries for the client.
-If this turns out to be a problem, we can add
+> queries for the client.
+If this turns out to be a performance issue in
-> methods to save and remove stored queries.
-If necessary, the Query type can be
-> extended to include a query ID option.
+> production, the service can keep a small shared cache of compiled queries.
+> Given the improvements from #7319 et seq., this should not be necessary.

-> **Open question:** For the initial implementation, I am planning to keep the
+> **Discussion point:** For the initial implementation, the new API will use
-> existing query language as-is.
-Another option would be to compile queries on
+> the existing query language as-is.
+Future work may extend the Filter message
-> the client side, and provide a more structured representation in the request
+> with a more structured and/or expressive query surface, but that is beyond
-> than just a plain string.
->
-> I think this is probably worth doing, even if only to offload the parsing
-> step onto the client.
-For now, though, I've stuck to the existing format to
-> make migration easier.
-The service can keep a small shared cache of compiled
-> queries if performance turns out to be an issue.
+> the scope of this design.

 The semantics of the request are as follows: An item in the event log is
 **eligible** for a query if: